How to Get Featured in Premium Media (Pitching, Relationships & Timing)

 Crafting Effective Pitches That Capture Attention

 Storytelling is central to pitching.
-Instead of presenting information in a transactional manner, the pitch should highlight the story behind the brand.
-This could include unique perspectives, behind-the-scenes insights, or cultural relevance.
-The objective is to provide something that adds value to the publication.
+Instead of presenting information in a transactional manner, the pitch should highlight the story behind the brand, as explored in brand storytelling strategies.

 An effective pitch does not demand attention.